andrewt0301/hse-acos-course/docs/grades.md

 | $$P$$    | 10%   | Class presence.
 You need to attend more than 3/4 of classes to earn this point. |
 | $$F$$    | 35%   | Final test (programming assignment).
 100% penalty for cheating. |

+##### Homework Defences

+Homeworks are submitted in a written form.
+To control understanding of the material and to prevent cheating, homeworks are to be defended.
+During the defence, a student is asked questions on the topic of the homework.
+The final grade for a homework is decided at the defence.
+Defences also have deadlines.

 #### Bonus Points: 2 points

 $$B_i = 2\cdot \frac{\sum_k A_k}{100}$$